neni/NeniPhptalBundle/README.markdown

 ## To do

-- add configuration for PHPTal
 - make tests suite
 - improve documentation
-- use symfony filestorage (?)
-- use symfony cache mechanism (?)
+- use lazy loading and symfony cache mechanism